learn-co-curriculum/python-p3-debugging-with-ipdb/README.md

 such as tab completion, syntax highlighting, and better tracebacks.
 When you enter `ipdb`, youare entering a brand new interactive environment.
-For any code you want to play with in the Python shell, you have to copy and paste or write your code in the PYthon shell itself. ipdb, on the other hand, is like a REPL that you can inject into your program.
+For any code you want to play with in the Python shell, you have to copy and paste or write your code in the Python shell itself. ipdb, on the other hand, is like a REPL that you can inject into your program.

 ipdb is far more flexible than the Python shell.
 Once you install the ipdb